 - Your outstanding student loan balance (this may come up in the next step)

-This final step in the “checking your rate” stage involves basic questions about your financial situation.
-To be clear, your lender will thoroughly examine your credit report and financial details after you accept a loan offer, but you may need to give an overview before checking your rate.
+This final step in the prequalification stage involves basic questions about your financial situation.
+To be clear, your lender will thoroughly examine your credit report and financial details after you accept a loan offer and formally apply, but you may need to give an overview before checking your rate.
 Expect to be asked about:

 - Your liquid assets, including cash reserves and taxable securities accounts